rudalsd/rudalsd/README.md

 <div align="center">

 </div>

-👋 Hi there!
-I'm Embedded developer using Linux.😄

-I enjoy dancing, hiking and gaming.:video_game:
 <!--
 **rudalsd/rudalsd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.